The Preemption Hypothesis

 The Dystopian Hypothesis

 In Miserable and Unhappy Civilizations I suggested that the distinction Freud made between neurotic misery and ordinary human unhappiness can be extended to encompass a distinction between a civilization in the grip of neurotic misery as distinct from a civilization experiencing ordinary civilizational unhappiness.
-I cited the example of the religious wars of early modern Europe as an example of civilization experiencing neurotic misery.
+I cited the example of the religious wars of early modern Europe as an example of civilization experiencing neurotic misery (and later went on to suggest that contemporary Islam is a civilization in the grip of neurotic misery).
 It is possible that neurotic misery at the civilizational level could be perpetuated across time and space so that neurotic misery became the enduring condition of civilization.
 (This might be considered an instance of what Nick Bostrum called “flawed realization” in his analysis of existential risk.)

 Whether or not chronic and severe dystopianism could be considered a post-civilization institution and therefore a preemption of industrial-technological civilization is open to question.
 I will think about this.